National Park Community College

 - National Park Community College emerged as a result of the blending of Garland County Community College and Quapaw Technical Institute into a comprehensive two-year institution by Act 678 of the 2003 Arkansas General Assembly effective July 1, 2003.
 Nestled in the Ouachita Mountains, the college is located in Mid-America Park, just outside the city limits of Hot Springs, America's oldest national park service site.

-- The teacher population of 130 teachers has declined by 28% over five years.
+- The teacher population of 130 teachers has stayed relatively flat over five years.

 |National Park Community College||(AR) Community College Avg.|